ChemBioHTP/EnzyHTP-GPT/README.md

   * kill %1;kill %2
 * That's it!
 The website should begin running on `localhost:3000`.
   * If you use WSL or virtual machine, the address should be `<ip.to.your.vm>:3000`.

+# 2. Server Manager: Production Deployment

+We are to use docker container to deploy the website to ensure environmental independence.

+## 2.1 Nginx Server (Website and Frontend)

+...
+To be continued.

+## 2.2 Flask Server (Backend)

+To deploy the flask server for production environment using docker, please follow the instructions in [Production Deployment (Flask Server)](./flask-server/README.md#5-production-deployment-flask-server).